What is a 1031 Exchange?

 Many alternative exchange strategies utilize fee simple properties, including exchanging into an investment property that will eventually be a future primary residence or vacation home and exchanging into a property with the intent of refinancing the property following the exchange.

-The 1031 Exchange process can be complicated and stressful.
+Understanding the tax liability on your relinquished property is generally the first step with a 1031 Exchange.
+It’s also important to understand the rules and timeline for an Exchange before getting started.
 IRS exchange rules are very rigid, and the 1031 exchange timeline must be strictly followed to qualify for tax deferral.

 Three very important dates must be considered to successfully complete an exchange.
 From the day the relinquished property closes, the exchanger has 45 days to identify their potential replacement properties and a total of 180 days to acquire the replacement property.